totalspectrum/proplazyk/Readme.md

 There's a Makefile that assumes that you have a native C compiler (gcc) and a version of PropGCC (propeller-elf-gcc) available on your path.
 You only need PropGCC to rebuild the proplazy compiler; it isn't needed for using proplazy.

 You can also cross compile for Windows or Raspberry Pi by doing `make TARGET=win32` or `make TARGET=rpi`.

+### Implementation Details

+The parser builds a tree of function applications in the obvious way.
+On the Propeller, each node of the tree takes up 32 bits.
+3 bits of this is a tag indicating the type of node, 1 bit is used by the garbage collector, and the other 28 bits is either used for a number or for two 14 bit pointers (since the pointers are always to longs the bottom 2 bits are 0).

+## Future Directions

+Since there are no side effects in Lazy K, in principle it should be possible use multiple COGs in parallel to evaluate the program.
+That would be pretty cool.

+The garbage collector and cell structure could certainly be used for other functional programming languages (such as Lisp).
+For that matter it wouldn't be too hard to write a Lisp front end for Lazy K (perhaps building on the lazier framework).

+It would be interesting to try change the I/O model of Lazy K for the Propeller.
+In principle any Propeller program could be considered a function that takes as input time and pin state and produces an output pin state.

+Extending Lazier to take advantage of the Propeller specific features (like numbers) might be useful.